ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-is-your-python-code-vulnerable-to-log-injection.md

 This is particularly dangerous when combined with the padding vulnerability, as the attacker could use timing to sniff out which keys are present.

-On the flip side, we can be thankful that Python's `%` formatting syntax is so limited.
+On the flip side, we can be thankful that Python's `%`-style formatting syntax is so limited.
 If logging used the new braces-style, an attacker wouldn't even need sensitive data to be present in `context`, by [using a message like](https://lucumr.pocoo.org/2016/12/29/careful-with-str-format/):